 "I'd like to propose an NFL-style press campaign to elevate the visibility of the space efforts of the non-NASA players and to raise the level of public aspiration by inspiring it with the immediacy of a new frontier we can open wide in our lifetime, a new frontier that can dramatically upscale the lives of our children and of their children after them.

 "As a scientist of mass behavior who did his fieldwork by founding the leading public relations firm in the music industry, I have a sense of a structure that can achieve this aim.
 Each of our participants also is far above average in organizational abilities.
 Together I believe we can forge a plan that's practical, delivers results, and lifts the eyes of humanity."

-, which also supports this goal, is "assembling the best minds on the planet to develop these and other strategies for dealing with existential risks," said founder Eric Klien.
+The Lifeboat Foundation, which also supports this goal, is "assembling the best minds on the planet to develop these and other strategies for dealing with existential risks," said founder Eric Klien.
 "In the near future, terrorism will become a serious problem, first with biological and nuclear weapons and later with nano-weapons.
 It is time to secure the future of humanity by establishing a location off this planet."

 Uploading ourselves to the moon?

 The moon as digital archive could also play an important future role in the